Davis hits 2 of 5 A's homers in rout of Rangers | Devdiscourse

 Khris Davis hit two home runs and drove in four runs, Ramon Laureano homered and had four RBIs, and Matt Olson and Marcus Semien also homered as the Oakland Athletics extended their winning streak to four games with a 14-9 victory over the Texas Rangers on Friday night in Arlington, Texas.
-Sean Murphy doubled three times and scored four runs and Sheldon Neuse went 4-for-5 with three RBIs for Oakland (88-60), which increased its lead for the first wild-card spot in the American League to one game over the Tampa Bay Rays, who were playing the Los Angeles Angels in Anaheim, Calif., later on Friday night.
+Sean Murphy doubled three times and scored four runs and Sheldon Neuse went 4-for-5 with three RBIs for Oakland (88-60), which maintained its half-game lead for the first wild-card spot in the American League over the Tampa Bay.
+The Rays beat the Angels 11-4 later Friday night.

 J.B.
 Wendelken (2-1) picked up the win with three perfect innings of relief.
 Shin-Soo Choo and Danny Santana hit three-run home runs, and Elvis Andrus had a two-run single for Texas (74-75).
 Ian Gibaut (1-1) took the loss, giving up three runs on two hits and a walk with two strikeouts in one inning of relief.